 Why Marketing and Sales Don't Get Along (And That Friction Shortchanges Their Employers)

-All too often in data center companies, marketing and sales are completely disconnected from each other -- lobbing insults towards and rolled eyes at each other.
+All too often in data center companies, marketing and sales are completely disconnected from each other -- lobbing insults towards and rolling eyes at each other.
 "They're just playing with arts and crafts projects over there."
 "They're lazy, overpaid prima donnas who don't know squat about our services."

 Sound familiar?
 Perhaps a little too familiar?